ShonenTheoryShonenTheory

 This power transforms him into a hybrid capable of combating other Kaiju on equal footing.

-In this power system, the power applies only to the protagonist, setting them apart in a way that shapes the entire narrative.
+In this power system, the power applies only to the protagonist.
+This sets them apart in a way that shapes the entire narrative.

 In Death Note, Light Yagami's possession of the Death Note gives him a unique and unparalleled ability to control life and death.
 His intellectual prowess amplifies the impact of the notebook, allowing him to manipulate others and maintain his anonymity.